Do Lasting Powers of Attorney Reduce Your Independence?

 3. Safeguards

-The powers granted to Attorneys under an LPA may be for the long term, but they are regulated by the Office of the Public Guardian (OPG), a government body.
-The OPG has a statutory responsibility to supervise those acting on behalf of others, to ensure they carry out their legal duties.
+While attorneys have significant power under an LPA, they are overseen by the Office of the Public Guardian (OPG), a government body.
+The OPG is legally responsible for supervising attorneys to ensure they fulfil their duties.

 Our Advice